Introduction

 The size profiles of our data would look like the following -

-• X_train - the matrix containing training examples would be num_train x D in size
+- the matrix containing training examples would benum_train x D

-• X_test - the matrix containing test examples would be num_test x D in size
+- the matrix containing test examples would benum_test x D

 Slow and Fast Code in Numpy